AlexBAV/cppindriver/README.md

 }
 ```

-Each device object the driver defines must derive from the `IDevice` interface (aka abstract base class).
+Each device object class the driver defines must derive from the `IDevice` interface (aka abstract base class).

 #### Function Device Objects